 Donnell Alexander (02:37):

-So this was 94.
-Tom Ammiano was a, he’s a, I think he became a supervisor in San Francisco, but he was a local politician.
-I was on the city hall beat and he called me at my desk to tell me that, yeah, around the corner you could buy weed.
+This was in ‘94.
+I think Tom Ammiano became a supervisor in San Francisco, but he was a local politician.
+I was on the City Hall beat and he called me at my desk to tell me that around the corner you could buy weed.
 And I said, what?
-And of course I ran right out there before I could get off the phone call.
-I was there.
+And of course, I ran right out there, before I could get off the phone call I was there.